Laie Hawaii Temple

-In addition to initial building and construction, the temple has been dedicated for use by several presidents of the LDS Church.
+In addition to initial building and construction, the temple has been dedicated for use by several church presidents.
 The temple site was dedicated by Joseph F. Smith on June 1, 1915, with Heber J. Grant dedicating the completed structure on November 27, 1919.
 Spencer W. Kimball rededicated the temple after significant expansion on June 13, 1978.
 Following seismic upgrades and remodeling, Thomas S. Monson rededicated the temple on November 21, 2010.

-The Laie Hawaii Temple was the first temple built by the LDS Church outside the contiguous United States.
-The temple is also the oldest to operate outside Utah, and the fifth-oldest LDS temple still in operation.
-The Laie Hawaii Temple was formerly known as the Hawaiian Temple or the Hawaii Temple until the implementation of the standard naming convention for LDS temples.
+The Laie Hawaii Temple was the first temple built by the church outside the contiguous United States.
+The temple is also the oldest to operate outside Utah, and the church's fifth-oldest temple still in operation.
+The Laie Hawaii Temple was formerly known as the Hawaiian Temple or the Hawaii Temple until the implementation of the standard naming convention for the church's temples.